code-rhapsodie/dataflow-bundle/README.md

 Dataflow uses a linear generic workflow in three parts:
  * one reader
- * any number of steps
+ * any number of steps that can be synchronous or asynchronous
  * one or more writers

 The reader can read data from anywhere and return data row by row.
 Each step processes the current row data.